Anti-ISIS Syrian General Accused Of Killing U.S. Journalist Is Reported To Have Died

 She told the BBC that Assad's forces were "shelling with impunity, with merciless disregard for civilians."

-And she told CNN's Anderson Cooper that it was "a complete and utter lie that they're only going after terrorists ... the Syrian Army is simply shelling a city of cold, starving civilians."
+And she told CNN's Anderson Cooper that it was "a complete and utter lie that they're only going after terrorists. ...
+The Syrian Army is simply shelling a city of cold, starving civilians."

 Colvin and Remi Ochlik, a French photographer, died shortly after that interview, when an artillery barrage destroyed the media center she had been broadcasting from.

-Last year, Colvin's family filed a wrongful death lawsuit at a district court in Washington, D.C., saying they have evidence that Colvin was intentionally murdered by the Syrian government in an "assassination."
+Last year, members of Colvin's family filed a wrongful death lawsuit in a district court in Washington, D.C., saying they have evidence that Colvin was intentionally murdered by the Syrian government in an "assassination."

-The family claims in the lawsuit that Zahreddine had executed a plan to kill foreign journalists in the media center after an informant tipped off the leadership of their whereabouts.
+The family claims in the lawsuit that Zahreddine had executed a plan to kill foreign journalists in the media center after an informant tipped off the leadership to their whereabouts.
 The lawsuit says Zahreddine was acting on the orders of a "Central Crisis Management Cell" whose members included Assad.

-The lawsuit accuses the Syrian military of using a targeting method known as "bracketing," in which they fired artillery shells closer and closer to the media center before finally hitting it.
+The lawsuit accuses the Syrian military of using a targeting method known as "bracketing," in which it fired artillery shells closer and closer to the media center before finally hitting it.

 The Syrian government denies that the attack on the journalists was deliberate.